 - Once signed up, you’ll need to give the app permission to access your bank account.
 It has a read-only view, making sure your security is always a top priority.

 - As you spend money and make purchases, Plum analyses patterns in your habits.
 From there, the Plum algorithm recognises where you can save money on bills or set money aside.

 - Once the calculations are complete, Plum will set aside the suitable amount.
 It does this by setting up a direct debit into your Plum account.
 The money can then be saved into an Interest Pocket that pays up to 0.6% AER, or held in an e-wallet until you withdraw it.

 As you can see, it’s a fairly intuitive process that requires minimal user input.
 Once you’re set up, you’ll soon be setting aside money with Plum.

 There are three options available for using Plum, each offering a slightly different service.
 Depending on your financial situation and needs, you may want to choose one or another:

-Plum Plus (£1 per month).
-With this account, you gain access to all of the above, plus many of the investment options.
+- Plum Plus (£1 per month).
+With this tier, you gain access to all of the above, plus many of the investment options.
 You can choose to invest in a variety of companies.
 However, many of the ‘luxury’ features aren’t included with this tier.